dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

                 return;
             }

             // 4.
-If creidt on hold, set taketheirshoes. var accountOnHold = (bool)parentAccount["creditonhold"];
+If credit on hold, set taketheirshoes. var accountOnHold = (bool)parentAccount["creditonhold"];
             if (accountOnHold)
             {